 “He’s a good guy, with a good heart,” Jen said of her father — and Brian.

 Brats, BBQ and Baja tacos: Here's each state's most iconic dish

 Flavored Nation reveals its 50 dishes

-The state of Alaska will be represented by reindeer sausage.
+The state of Alaska is represented by reindeer sausage.
 California, by Baja-style fish tacos.
 Oregon, by marionberry pie.